Remote Monitoring And Maintenance: Why You Should Implement It Today

 Remote monitoring and maintenance tools address multiple issues that plague modern businesses.
-Implementing a robust RMM system can have a substantial impact on business operation and profitability.
+Implementing a robust RMM system can have a substantial impact on business operations and profitability.
 Following are some of the more important benefits of remote maintenance software.

-Unplanned outages and downtime can be incredibly damaging to a business and its bottom line.
 According to Information Technology Intelligence Consulting (ITIC), over 25% of respondents lost between 300 and 400 thousand dollars per hour of downtime.
 Unless you are in the business of printing money, this is an unacceptable state of affairs.